 But the Lacedæmonians paid such honours to Polydorus, after his death, as well deserve to be mentioned; though, notwithstanding this, there is a sepulchre of Polemarchus in Sparta, whether prior to this he was considered by them as a worthy man, or that he was secretly buried by his relations.
 But during the reign of Eurycrates the son of Polydorus, the Messenians paid a willing obedience to the government of the Lacedæmonians, and the Argive vulgar did not apply themselves to the study of novel affairs.
-But when Anaxander the son of Eurycrates obtained the government, as it was now destined by the Fates, that the Messenians should be expelled beyond Peloponnesus, they revolted from the Lacedæmonians, and for some time were their equals in war; but being at length vanquished, they made a league, and abandoned Peloponnesus; and those that still remained were made slaves by the Lacedæmonians, except such as inhabited the maritime which happened after the revolt of the Messenians is not sufficiently connected with the present history to be related.
-But Eurycrates was the son of Anaxander, and Leon of Eurycrates: and during the reign of these two. the Lacedæmonians suffered many losses in battle from the Tegeatæ; but under the government of Anaxandrides the son of Leon, they conquered the Tegeatæ, and that in the following manner: A Lacedæmonian of the name of Lichas came to Tegea; for at that time a league subsisted between the cities.
-But Lichas, on his arrival, discovered the bones of Orestes, which the Spartans had been ordered to seek by a certain oracle; and this, by understanding the oracle as signifying that they were concealed in the workshop of a coppersmith, and by referring whatever he saw in the shop to the words of the oracle.
-Thus, for instance, he interpreted the winds as signifying the bellows, because they emit a violent spirit; the blow he referred to the hammer; that which resists the blow to the anvil; and that which is the destruction of man he very properly referred to iron, which at that time began to be used in battle.
-For if the god had spoken with a view to the heroic age, as it is called, he would have signified that which is destructive to man by brass.
+But when Anaxander the son of Eurycrates obtained the government, as it was now destined by the Fates, that the Messenians should be expelled beyond Peloponnesus, they revolted from the Lacedæmonians, and for some time were their equals in war; but being at length vanguished, they made a league, and abandoned Peloponnesus; and those that still remained were made slaves by the Lacedæmonians, except such as inhabited the maritime towns.

-.
 But with respect to the transactions of this war, that